How to file a patent in Bolivia?

 How is the Patent process in Bolivia?

-- Publication: After the preliminary examination, the application must request publication in the Bolivian Journal of Industrial Property.
-From that moment anyone can access its content and submit comments within the next 60 days.
-Within the first 18 months the application can be requested to be published.
+Publication: Once the preliminary examination is approved, the applicant must request the publication of the application in the Bolivian Journal of Industrial Property.
+From that moment on, anyone may access the application and submit comments within the following 60 days.
+Additionally, applicants may request publication within the first 18 months from the filing date.

-- Examination: the term to pay the Exam fee is 6 months from the date of Publication.
-Patent examiners conduct a search in national and international databases to determine if the application meets the requirements of patentability.
+Examination: Within 6 months from the date of publication, the applicant must pay the examination fee.
+Following that, patent examiners perform a search in national and international databases to determine whether the invention meets the legal requirements of patentability.

 Patent term: